About Child Life

 Brothers and sisters are important and are invited to come visit their

 sibling who is in the hospital.
 Child Life Specialist’s at Covenant

-Children are available and eager to accompany siblings visiting in the
+Children are available and eager to accompany siblings visting the hospital.

 The Child Life specialist can help answer their questions in ways they